Learn to Code From Home: Where to Start and What to Study

 When it comes to the large language models of the world, it may be worth approaching this type of programming with an angle that can pay off down the line, like applying ChatGPT to better business practices

-Other ways to discover your programming specialty
+More ways to discover your programming specialty

 For example, if you decide to study to become an AWS-certified cloud practitioner, you'll be equipped to help the wide range of businesses that rely on Amazon's AWS Cloud services.
-You can enter the job market with a familiarity with the AWS Cloud ecosystem and a working knowledge of cost-effective IT solutions to business challenges.

 Similarly, you could decide to approach coding with a focus on Unity game development, or iOS app development